-The Retail Law requires that anyone selling energy to customers must either hold a retailer authorisation or a valid exemption.
+The National Energy Retail Law (Retail Law) requires that anyone selling energy to customers must either hold a retailer authorisation or a retail exemption.
 While most sellers of energy will hold an authorisation, there will be some circumstances where an authorisation is not appropriate.
-This could include retirement villages, caravan parks or any other arrangement where an owner purchases energy from an authorised retailer and then 'onsells' the energy to tenants.
+This could include retirement villages, caravan parks or any other arrangement where an owner purchases energy from an authorised retailer and then 'onsells' the energy to customers.

-The Retail Law allows these types of entities to be exempted from the requirement to hold a retailer authorisation.
-The Retail Law and Rules set out the exemptions framework, and the AER is responsible for regulating exempt persons and placing conditions on exemptions.
+The Retail Law allows these types of entities to be exempted from the requirement to hold a retailer authorisation and sets out the exemptions framework.
+The AER is responsible for regulating exempt persons and determining appropriate exemption conditions.

 - deemed exemptions,

 - individual exemptions.

 To manage this process, the AER has published the Retail Exempt Selling Guideline.
 The Guideline explains how to register or apply for, a retail exemption.
 It also discusses the factors that the AER will consider in assessing individual exemption applications.
 The Guideline sets out the various classes of deemed and registrable exemptions, and the conditions attached to each exemption class.